YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 ## Overveiw
 - Test Automation Script with Selenium 4 by Java and Maven Project to simulate E2E User Scenarios
-- Implement number of Best Practices either in Project Structure, Synchronizations with Fluent Wait Strategy and without any Thread Sleep and Validations
+- Implement number of Best Practices either in Project Structure, Synchronizations with Fluent Wait Strategy and without any Thread Sleep and Validations (Azabat el Line Da)
 - Using TestNG as the Testing Framework
 - Using Fluent Page Object Model Design Pattern in writing Test script and Page actions, thus chaining the Scenario steps and validations in one line of code
 - Designing Powerful Util Class for Different Actions with Web Elements and Bot Pattern for Abstracting Multiple interactions with Web Element